 This suggestion hurts my soul every time I read it.
 I do not know if this person genuinely believed this idea was a good one or he was just wondering out loud what the man thought about it.
 What it really says, is “love should be about you getting everything you want and if you are missing anything then you should go get it elsewhere.”
 Sure, redefine the way a relationship works to fulfill your needs.
 You deserve it.
 You’re entitled to it.

 I’ve had others ask this question before, but lets be serious here.

 My wife already deals with feelings of inadequacy because of the things she can’t provide for me physically.
 She knows I love her anyway, but she can’t help feeling like she’s somehow less than a “real” wife.

 Were I to go elsewhere for sex, romping around with some able-bodied lady, even if it was done with her knowledge and nominal permission, any sense of security that she has in me, in us, would be gone.
 That kind of damage is irreparable.

 An “open relationship” would signify only that my physical needs are more important than her emotional ones.
 And that just isn’t true.

 Yes I know, sex is not love.
-I think that love is greater than sex, but they are connected and I think that is another way of looking at what is being misrepresented here.
-When this man opens himself to questions about his marriage and someone asks him about sex, he doesn’t try to disconnect the two like the second questioner does because the married man knows they are very much related.
-He knows asking him “How’s the sex life?” is part of asking him “How’s the marriage life?”.
-Look back, his answer would probably be very similar if the question was changed.
+I think that love is greater than sex, but they are connected in ways and I think that is another way of looking at what is being misrepresented here.
+When this man opens himself to questions about his marriage and someone asks him about sex, he doesn’t try to disconnect the two like the second questioner does because the married man knows they are intertwined.
+He knows asking him “How’s the sex life?” is in part asking him “How’s the marriage life?”.
+I doubt his answer would probably be any different if the question was changed.
 The man understands that to go outside of his marriage for sex, or for anything, would render his marriage pointless.
 Whatever benefits he would receive from outside his marriage are worth nothing to him if his marriage or wife suffers.